Assault in Missouri

 - A person with a disability

-- A vulnerable person (a person who is in custody, care, or control of the Department of Mental Health)
+- A vulnerable person (defined as a person who is in the custody, care, or control of the Department of Mental Health)

 - A correctional officer